What is coeliac disease?

 - Other conditions: Coeliac disease is linked with other conditions e.g. Type 1 diabetes (4-11%), Downs Syndrome (3-12%), Turners Syndrome (2-8.6%), Hashimoto’s Thyroiditis, Hyperthroid, Hair loss, Dealyed puberty, Early Menopause.

 - 1 in 10 people with coeliac disease have Dermatitis Herpetiformis.
-It’s often presistent and super itchy.
+It’s often presistent and super itchy (yellow blister and then scabs from scratching).
 It usually takes 2 years to resolve once following a strict gluten free diet.

 Undiagnosed Coeliac Disease